meteonomiqs/gtm-weather/README.md

 ![Tag Configuration](doc/images/customtag.png "Tag Configuration")

-Name your tag (For example, 'UA-Weather') and fill out the following fields.
+Name your tag 'UA-Weather' (**CMS: 'Weathertag - Request Weatherdata'**) and fill out the following fields.

 * API_KEY: Add the API key you have received during registration.

-* Custom Dimensions: Create Custom dimensions with the same Weather parameter names (Detailed Weather Status, Grouped Weather Status, Temperature Maximum, Temperature Minimum, Precipitation, Windchill, Sun hours) on your Google analytics property with 'User' scope.
+* Custom Dimensions: Create Custom dimensions with the same Weather parameter names (Detailed Weather Status, Grouped Weather Status, Temperature Maximum, Temperature Minimum, Precipitation, Windchill, Sun hours, **CMS: Windspeed Maximum**) on your Google analytics property with 'User' scope (**CMS Names do not match with picture**).

 ![Tag Configuration](doc/images/gav2.png "Tag Configuration")

 * Cookie Name Meteonomiqs: _sessmetonmq (this is prefilled)

-Add a trigger to this tag, that it fires as soon as consent for the Weathertag4Analytics is given.
+Add a trigger (**CMS: with the name 'Weathertag Trigger - Consent'**) to this tag, that it fires as soon as consent for the Weathertag4Analytics is given.
 If a meteonomiqs cookie is alreay in place (because in the browser of the user weather data was requested within the last 30 minutes), the tag will fire but do not send a request.
 Save the tag.

 ### Step 6: Send data to Google Analytics

-Create a event tag for Google Analytics and add a Event Category , Event Action and (optional) an Event Label.
-In the section "Custom Dimensions", please map the custom dimension indexes to the dataLayer variables:
+Create a event tag (**CMS: 'Weathertag - Fill Datalayer'**) for Google Analytics and add a Event Category, Event Action and (optional) an Event Label.
+In the section "Custom Dimensions" (**CMS: I cannot find the option**), please map the custom dimension indexes to the dataLayer variables: (**CMS: The IDs are not consistent with Step 5, is this an issue? - e.g. 2 is Temperature Maximum and not Grouped Weather Status**)

 ![image](https://user-images.githubusercontent.com/65337449/156028862-a25a5316-56ab-4f98-9d42-8db824ca9dde.png)

-Add a trigger to fire the tag after the weatherinformation is pushed to the dataLayer and Google Analytics consent is given:
+Add a trigger (**CMS: 'Weathertag Trigger - Fill Datalayer'**) to fire the tag after the weatherinformation is pushed to the dataLayer and Google Analytics consent is given (**CMS: What about WeatherTag consent?
+On Snowthority, regex is activated**):

 ![image](https://user-images.githubusercontent.com/65337449/156029528-9a1d6ac5-cd0e-4562-afbf-c057fadd7f71.png)

 ## Usage

-Once the tag is configured and published, the custom dimenions of a user session data will contain the configured weather parameters!
+Once the tag (**CMS: tags 'Weathertag - Request Weatherdata' and 'Weathertag - Fill Datalayer'** are)) is configured and published, the custom dimenions of a user session data will contain the configured weather parameters!

 You can now analyze how user behaviour is impacted by different weather conditions.